SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Watch from 26:11 to 1:14:21 to understand how VPC works.

 ### Session-30
+- What resources we have created in VPC from aws console ?
 - What is NAT Gateway and why it is used ?
 - In which subnet (1a or 1b) this NAT Gateway should be create and why ?
-- Creating NAT Gateway is not enough we need to add routes between private subnets and to Internet gateway (NAT) which is in public subnet.
+- Creating NAT Gateway is not enough we need to add routes between private subnets and to the Internet gateway (NAT) which is in public subnet.
 - Which ever private subnets like database subnet or any other private subnets wants to connect to internet, they should add route to the NAT gateway which is in public subnet.